 Have you ever lost your keys?
 It’s next to impossible to find where they are in the exact moment.
 That sucks.

 The common fix to this challenge is you have a specific place you put your keys…whether it’s the foyer, or a hook, or a drawer.
 You know exactly where to go when you’re looking for your keys.

 - Network.
-You need to meet smart and intelligent people on a weekly basis that challenge common perceptions, from different fields, and walks of life.
-It almost needs to be second nature to be attracted to these type of people.
-I remember one time I went to an interview for a position and I didn’t get it, but I had the opportunity to speak with the company’s founder and his insights were career changing.
+You need to meet smart and intelligent people on a weekly basis that challenge common perceptions, from different fields and walks of life.
+It almost needs to be second nature to be attracted to these types of people.
+I remember one time I went to an interview for a position and I didn’t get it, but I had the opportunity to speak with the company’s founder and his insights were career-changing.
 The chance to speak with truly intelligent and driven people is underrated.
 Savor those moments because it will come in handy like when you need a co-founder.
 You can reach out to those same people to help begin your search.

 - Know your strengths, blindsides, and what skills and experience will enhance your company.
 You’ll often hear solo founders say, I need someone who can sell, or market, or a tech guy or gal.
 While that’s a good start, think about where that function should sit in your organizational chart and how it advances your goals.
 If the skill that’s missing is essential to your unique value proposition, I’d say the person should sit at a founder level.
 If not, it’s a good move to bring them on in a non-founder role.

 - Have leverage.
-If you don’t come from a position of strength and opportunity, it will be challenging to convince someone to leave the comfort of their squishy job or commitment to join your early stage adventure.
-As a founder, you have to be convincing and show the unique product, market opportunity, and upside in a way that is exciting to potential candidate.
+If you don’t come from a position of strength and opportunity, it will be challenging to convince someone to leave the comfort of their squishy job or commitment to join your early-stage adventure.
+As a founder, you have to be convincing and show the unique product, market opportunity, and upside in a way that is exciting to a potential candidate.